DanaResearchGroup/ARC_T3_Workshop/README.md

 In your Ubuntu virtual machine, create a "Code" directory using the Files application:
 Open the "Files" app (on the ruller, typically in the left side of the screen) by clicking on it.

-Make sure that the directory in the upper part of the window sais "Home".
+Make sure that the directory in the upper part of the window says "Home".

 right clicking on the background, choosing "New Folder" and choose the name "Code".